roeiam3/Automation/README.md

-# Automation
+# Automation & Containerization
-Repository for learning automation
+Repository for learning automation and containerization